Runecreed/dockerized-quartz/Readme.md

 [Quartz (v4)](https://github.com/jackyzha0/quartz) is a lightweight static site generator that helps you host your digital garden with minimal setup.
 This project provides an automated, Dockerized solution to build and serve Quartz sites effortlessly.
 Simply mount your Obsidian Vault as a Docker volume, and Quartz will handle the rest!

+This variant publishes to my GHCR registry, and expects an obsidian vault structure

+/config/*

+where configuration files for quartz live; following the /quartz repository structure.
+These files are transferred over to override the quartz settings in the image.

+/content/*

+everything inside content is subject for publishing.

+any files not in these directories are for reference, will never be published.
+They are synced, though.

 ## Features

 - 🚀 **Minimal Configuration**: Simply plug in your existing Obsidian Vault as a Docker bind volume.